nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Resetting all ingredients' levels to zero when not all ingredients' levels are at zero

    1. Test case: `i-reset-all`<br>
-      Expected: All ingredients' levels are at zero.
+      Expected: All ingredients' levels are now at zero.
 A success message is shown in the _Result Display_.

 1. Resetting all ingredients' levels to zero when all ingredients' levels are already at zero

    1. Test case: `i-reset-all`<br>
       Expected: All ingredients'levels are still at zero.
-A message is shown in the _Result Display_ explaining that all ingredients' levels are already at zero, before resetting all ingredients' levels to zero.
+An error message is shown in the _Result Display_ explaining
+      that all ingredients' levels are already at zero, before the execution of the `i-reset-all` command.

 ### Setting an ingredient's level to a specified amount